 If you eat 50g of bran flakes (which is a big portion), then you will have between 5.4g and 7g of sugar, depending on the brand of bran flakes you choose.
-This contributes towards around 20% of the daily recommended sugar intake.
+This contributes to around 20% of the daily recommended sugar intake.

 Although bran flakes are not very high in sugar, it is still better to choose an unsweetened wholegrain breakfast cereal that contains no added sugar for a healthier alternative—especially if you are trying to lose weight or reduce the amount of sugar you consume.